6 health and weight loss tips for parents

 Becoming a first time mum is a life-changing event and can seem daunting at times.

 As well as learning how to be a mother, your body, mood and mind all experience changes which can leave you feeling confused, overwhelmed and elated, all at the same time.

-Here are some tips to look after your own health while still managing your demanding new life.
+Here are some tips to look after your own health while managing your the needs of your newborn.

 1. Track your day to become aware of your habits

-TIP: Make sure you have updated your WW account settings to 'fully' or 'partially' breastfeeding to ensure you have the correct daily SmartPoints® Budget.
-If you are fully breastfeeding, WW advises a weight loss of no more than 1lb per week.
+TIP: Make sure you've updated your WW account settings to 'fully' or 'partially' breastfeeding to ensure you have the correct daily SmartPoints® Budget.
+If you're fully breastfeeding, WW advises a weight loss of no more than 1lb per week.
 Non-breastfeeding mothers can aim to lose up to 2lb per week.

 2. Aim for 10,000 steps a day

 If you struggle to find time to exercise, don’t fret.
 It’s easy to pick up running, with programmes like Couch to 5K or to ease yourself into practicing quick-fire HIIT sessions at home.
 Why not start by treating yourself an activity tracker and wearing it everywhere?
 There’s something about those little gadgets that inspires people to walk more, take the stairs, and generally try everything they can to increase the number of steps they take on a daily basis.
 Aim for 10,000 steps a day.
 It might sound like a lot, but you’ll be surprised at how quickly they can add up when you’re running around after a baby.